PACHAKUTlQ/Obfuscator/README.md

 AMSI bypass + powershell command obfuscation

-**Please do not use it for any illegal purposes, or bear the consequences.**
+**This repository is only for security research.
+Please do not use it for any illegal purposes.
+This repo isn't responsible for any consequences caused by abuse.**

 The above test environments are all physical machines.